pjmartorell/WPXML2MD/README.md

 - **Empty Content**: Skip posts/pages with no meaningful content
 - **Batch Processing**: Convert multiple XML files simultaneously

+## 🐛 Feedback & Bug Reports

+Have a feature request or found a bug?
+Share your feedback at [wpxml2md.featurebase.app](https://wpxml2md.featurebase.app/)

 ## 💝 Support the Project

 If you find this tool useful, consider supporting the project: